timeplus-io/docs/docs/tutorial-cdc-rpcn-pg-to-ch.md

 {"order_id":2,"product_id":"iPhone14_Plus","quantity":"1","timestamp":"2023-04-23T17:10:46.312471Z"}
 ```

-If you add new rows in PostgreSQL now, they are shown immediatly in the console.
+If you add new rows in PostgreSQL now, they are shown immediately in the console.

 ## Setup Timeplus